MicrosoftDocs/fabric-docs/docs/data-science/install-synapseml.md

 ---
-title: Install a Different Version of SynapseML on Fabric
+title: Install a Different Version of SynapseML on Microsoft Fabric
 description: Instruction of how to install SynapseML on Fabric ms.topic: overview ms.reviewer: jessiwang